“Smart companies understand that workspaces are a business tool.”

 Part of Teem’s products involves reporting on room utilization, a number that tells you what percentage of your office’s meeting spaces — or break areas — are used on a daily basis.
 Reports are updated daily, through either employees checking into meetings or the use of beacons in larger areas that deliver information on how often a lounge is filled.

-We have found that, for large organizations, as overall room utilization increases above 80% that productivity begins to drop — and collaboration is delayed.
-It’s not that the remaining 20% of rooms aren’t available, it’s that they aren’t accessible enough for the employees.
+We have found that, for large organizations, as overall room utilization increases above 80 percent that productivity begins to drop — and collaboration is delayed.
+It’s not that the remaining 20 percent of rooms aren’t available, it’s that they aren’t accessible enough for the employees.

-Smart companies plan for room utilization to hover between 60% and 75%.
-Box, in this case, built their space for an expanded workforce.
-40% utilization leaves room to grow into the 60–75% range as they continue to grow their company.
+Smart companies plan for room utilization to hover between 60 percent and 75 percent.
+In this case, built their space for an expanded workforce.
+40 percent utilization leaves room to grow into the 60–75 percent range as they continue to grow their company.

 — Dal Adamson, Product Manager at Teem

-One problem Box faced with their new office was the sheer size of the place.
-Box had already deployed Aruba Bluetooth beacons throughout their office before meeting Teem, but knew they needed to bring in a solution that would integrate with their existing hardware.
+One problem the company faced with their new office was the sheer size of the place.
+They had already deployed Aruba Bluetooth beacons throughout their office before meeting Teem, but knew they needed to bring in a solution that would integrate with their existing hardware.

 Teem Maps was a perfect fit.
 With the Teem mobile app, employees can quickly pull up an interactive map of each floor.
 From there they can simply tap on a room to get turn-by-turn directions directly to that space.

-A guiding principal inside Box’s new offices is ensuring that everyone — across all pay grades and departments — have first-rate workspaces and the best technology available to do their jobs.
+A guiding principal inside their new offices is ensuring that everyone — across all pay grades and departments — have first-rate workspaces and the best technology available to do their jobs.

 Teem reinforces that culture thanks to the clarity and organization it gives to an office, as well as the contention it alleviates.
-“There’s nothing more frustrating than finding a room when you’re in a time crunch,” said Marc Fenner, who works in Business Engagement and Customer Success for Box.
+“There’s nothing more frustrating than finding a room when you’re in a time crunch,” said Marc Fenner, who works in Business Engagement and Customer Success at the company.
 “There was also nothing more frustrating than when you double book a room and you start arguing in front of the room about who actually booked the room.”

 There was also nothing more frustrating than when you double book a room and you start arguing in front of the room about who actually booked the room.

-— Marc Fenner, Business Engagement & Customer Success at Box
+— Marc Fenner, Business Engagement & Customer Success employee

 Teem conference room scheduling system and displays eliminate double-booking and debates over “who booked the space”, fostering a much more respectful and efficient collaboration culture.